Nagarjunl/tech-talk-content/Javascript/introduction/const-keyword.md

          const age = 24;

 8.  `const` keyword allows you change the properties of Array/Object properties(index/key).
 But doesn't allow the new assignment

+             const marks = [80, 73, 80, 81, 98]

+         marks[0] = 85 // Valid mutation for const array
+         marks = [] // results in error

+         const person = {
+           name: "Prabu",
+           age: 30,
+         }

+         person = {} // Results in error
+         person.name = "Prabu King" // valid mutation for const objects

+         //for Array and Object data types, const allows you to change the value of the index/key.
+Not allows the new assignment to the variable